eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 need to handle closing the browser separately.
 We can use `New Page` keyword to open the browser to Bad Flask App.

-- Call `New Page` to `Open Browser To Application` to open Bad Flask App (`localhost:5000`).
+- Call `New Page` in `Open Browser To Application` to open Bad Flask App (`localhost:5000`).

 </details> <!-- Browser -->

-> :bulb: If you're running your server with Docker, you might need to use the Docker-machine's
+> :bulb: If you're running your server with Docker, you might need to use the Docker container's
 > IP address instead of `localhost`.
-You can find the docker-machine IP address by using
+You can find the IP address by using
 > `docker inspect <container_name>`.
 >
 > While debugging a test case, you might actually want to leave the browser open.
 You can use the